-- PSY 103 Human Relations 3 SHC This course is a study of human relations, including the dynamics of behavior, interrelationships, and personality as applied in everyday life.
+PSY 103 Human Relations

+This course is a study of human relations, including the dynamics of behavior, interrelationships, and personality as applied in everyday life.
 (3/0)

-- PSY 201 General Psychology 3 SHC This course includes the following topics: an introduction to the basic theories and concepts in the science of behavior, scientific method, biological bases for behavior, perception, motivation, learning, memory, development, personality and abnormal behavior, therapeutic techniques and social psychology.
-Prerequisite: ENG 100 and RDG 100, RWR 100, or appropriate placement test scores.
+PSY 201 General Psychology

+This course includes the following topics and concepts in the science of behavior: scientific method, biological bases for behavior, perception, motivation, learning, memory, development, personality and abnormal behavior, therapeutic techniques and, social psychology.
+Prerequisites: ENG 100 and RDG 100, RWR 100, or appropriate placement test scores.
 (3/0)

-- PSY 203

-Human Growth and Development
+PSY 203 Human Growth and Development 3 SHC

-3 SHC

-This course is a chronological study of the physical, cognitive and social factors affecting human growth, development and potential.
+This course is a study of the physical, cognitive, and social factors affecting human growth, development, and potential.
 Prerequisite: PSY 201.
+(3/0)

-(3/0) - PSY 210 Educational Psychology 3 SHC This course is the study of the teaching-learning process with emphasis on learning theory, transfer, problem solving, habit formation, individual difference and other factors that facilitate learning.
+PSY 210 Educational Psychology

+This course is the study of the teaching-learning process with emphasis on learning theory, transfer, problem solving, habit formation, individual difference, and other factors that facilitate learning.
 Prerequisite: PSY 201 (3/0)

-PSY 212 Abnormal Psychology 3 SHC This course is a study of the nature and development of behavioral disorders, including the investigation of contemporary treatment procedures, analysis of human behavior problems and identification of the personal and social skills needed to deal with these problems.
+PSY 212 Abnormal Psychology

+This course is a study of the nature and development of behavioral disorders, including the investigation of contemporary treatment procedures.
+Students will analyze human behavior problems and identify the personal and social skills needed to deal with these problems.
 Prerequisite: PSY 201 (3/0)